 She taught herself to become an expert in Japanese bibliophily.
 Such as knowing about rare books, valuable editions, etc..
 It is *possible* that she studied Japanese literature as a youth.

 Yamashiro is also knowledgeable about Japanese folklore, such as legends about goblins and demons.
 She’s also aware that this stuff does exist.
 How far her knowledge of the supernatural goes is unclear.

 She also taught herself a mixture of Asian holistic medical techniques.
-In typical comic book fashion, this means using herbs and teas to efficiently heal all sorts of wounds and ailments.
+In typical super-hero comic book fashion, this means using herbs and teas to efficiently heal all sorts of wounds and ailments.

 She’s quite sneaky, and a solid acrobat.
 Though both are easier when you weigh about as much as eight house cats in a trenchcoat.

 She’s proficient at tending bonsai trees.
 This skill set was chiefly used to decorate her Japanese bookshop.

 My first reflex is that 1983 is the year of Hamada Mari’s first album.

 But I doubt that Yamashiro is a hair metal fan.
 So let’s go for something more proper and mainstream…